 Gypsy moths go through the same life phases as butterflies: eggs, larvae, pupae, and adult.
 They really cause problems in the larval or “caterpillar” phase.
 They can completely defoliate large trees as they feed on leaves, growing and building up energy to pupate.
 Trees can die after just one defoliation if the tree is already stressed due to drought or other insects and diseases, but most healthy trees must be defoliated for 2-3 years in a row before they die.

 Gypsy moth populations have remained low for the past few years in Prince William County.
-Their population levels naturally increase and decrease, but we may also be getting help from a fungus, Entomophaga maimaga, that attacks the larval or caterpillar stage, killing them.
+Their population levels naturally increase and decrease, but we may also be getting help from a fungus, Entomophaga maimaiga, that infects the larval or caterpillar stage, killing them.
 The fungus was originally released in 1910, and again in 1980 in attempts to help slow the spread of gypsy moths.
 Both attempts were thought to be failures.
 In 1989 gypsy moth populations in Connecticut were drastically reduced, and the fungus was the cause.
 Since then it has been found in many places in most years, and really likes wet weather.
 Hopefully, as long as we have rainy Mays, we will also have low gypsy moth populations!

 What is Prince William County Government doing to help?